 The werewolves are still dancing “story”

-The main character, that we will call it confidentially “you”, is sleeping.
-He (she… if you are a lady) starts dreaming (“Dreamy Machinies”).
-It is quite a complicated dream, a kind of a nightmare.
-Hypnotic patterns, screams, runs, mechanical monsters and those angelical flutes that represent the gentle voice you hear while floating to another dimension throughout the dream itself.
+The main character (you) is sleeping… and you predictably start dreaming (“Dreamy Machinies”), but it’s quite a complicated dream, more like a nightmare.
+Hypnotic cycles, screams, mechanical monsters and angelical flutes like a gentle and accomodating voice leading your floating to another dimension.
 When you open your eyes, you find yourself somewhere else.
-It is like a hill, next to a wood.
-It’s night but it is not that dark thanks to a bright full moon, the one you can see on the cover artwork actually.
-And you are witnessing something terrible and magic.
-A group of wolves are dancing in the moonlight.
-Are they supernatural creatures?
+You’re on a hill next to a wood.
+It’s in the middle of the night but not that dark due to a bright full moon, like the one you see on the cover of the album.
+You are witnessing something terrible and magic: a pack of wolves are dancing in the moonlight.
 Werewolves maybe?
-They are dancing a very rhythmic tune (“The werewolves are still dancing”) where every wolf join in playing percussions, even playing accordions or just dancing.
-It is a mix of a scary ritual and a joyful funfair.
-Although they seem to dance to the full moon so visible in the sky, you somehow know those werewolves are probably celebrating their main star in the sky (“Alpha Lupi”), which is the brightest star in the southern constellation of the Lupus (which means “wolf”).
-The music you hear is a composition where a very heartly piano and a otherworldly synthesizer match and play together.
-Confused by what you just saw, you start wandering around till you get lost in that wood next to the hill.
-It’s dark and scary and you end up in front a black and sinister pond (“A lake full of frogs”).
-You are scared and you realised you want to escape this dream, now turned into a nightmare.
-As you feel unsafe and lost, some people appear, they look like hunters and they remind you of friends you have in your real life (“Good old friends” **).
-They lead you outside the wood and set you free.
-You wake up, the dream has gone.
+They are dancing (“The werewolves are still dancing”) and each wolf is either playing drums, guitars or accordions: a joyful and scary ritual, like a demonic party.
+Your dream suggests they are not dancing to the moon but to worship their main star in the sky (“Alpha Lupi”), the brightest star in the constellation of the Lupus (“wolf”).
+A very earthly piano and a otherworldly synthesizer play together.
+Confused by what you just saw, you start wandering around and you get lost in the wood at the bottom of the hill where you bump into a black and sinister pond (“A lake full of frogs”).
+Reasonably scared, you want to escape from this dream, now a true nightmare.
+Worried and lost, you meet some people, they are hunters and remind you of your friends in your real life (“Good old friends” **).
+They lead you outside the wood and you are fine, you wake up, the dream is over.